 California boards may meet in executive session (without homeowners present) only for specific topics defined by statute – including litigation, contract negotiations, formation of disciplinary proceedings against a member, personnel matters, and a few others.
 The board must announce that it is going into executive session and the general subject matter.
 A common mistake is to conduct discussions in executive session that do not fall within the permitted topics – which can expose the board to challenge and liability.

-Senate Bill 326 (2019), codified at California Civil Code §5551, is one of the most significant additions to California HOA law in recent years and applies specifically to condominium associations.
-SB 326 requires condominium associations with three or more units to inspect exterior elevated elements – balconies, decks, stairways, walkways, and their supports and railings – on a regular inspection cycle.
+Senate Bill 326 (2019), codified at Civil Code Section 5551, is one of the most significant additions to California HOA law in recent years and applies specifically to condominium associations.
+The statute names the items that must be inspected, the inspector qualifications, the inspection cycle, and the disclosure obligations to members.

 What SB 326 Requires